darkzoul5/3x-ui_sub_aggregator/README.md

 - `http://localhost:8000/clash/my_sub_id`
 - `http://localhost:8000/health`

-If `SUB_PATH` is empty, both VLESS aggregation and VLESS-to-Clash conversion are disabled.
+If `SUB_PATH` is empty, VLESS aggregation and VLESS-to-Clash conversion endpoints are not created.
-If `CLASH_PATH` is empty, the native Clash endpoint is disabled.
+If `CLASH_PATH` is empty, the native Clash endpoint is not creared.

 ## URL setup explained